Spacerat/MNISTer/README.md

 	$ pip install -r requirements.txt

 ### Running
+Then there are two ways to run the server:
 #### With the Flask CLI
-Then there are two ways to run the server.
-The first is to use the [flask CLI](http://flask.pocoo.org/docs/0.12/cli/).
+The flask-recommended way is to use the [flask CLI](http://flask.pocoo.org/docs/0.12/cli/).
 Open a terminal in the directory of `server.py` and run the following commands:

     $ export FLASK_APP=server.py
     $ flask run

+You can also toggle debug mode (which is off by default):

+	$ export FLASK_DEBUG=1

 #### Manually